Patti Deutsch: Television

 In 1978, Deutsch appeared in the short-lived television series Grandpa Goes to Washington.

 During the 1980s, she continued to guest-star on episodes of series such as Moonlighting and She's the Sheriff.

-Her final television credit was a guest role as an old lady in the ABC series Don't Trust the B---- in Apartment 23.
+Her final television credit was a guest role in the ABC series Don't Trust the B---- in Apartment 23.

 Guest appearances

 In addition to The Tonight Show with Johnny Carson, Deutsch also had guest appearances on The Merv Griffin Show, The Dick Cavett Show and The Steve Allen Show.
 On March 7, 2008, she appeared as a guest on GSN's interstitial program GSN Live.

-In 2009, Deutsch, along with Match Game co-panelists Joyce Bulifant and Nancy Dussault, attended the GSN Game Show Awards to accept the "Favorite Classic Game Show" award on behalf of Match Game.
-During their acceptance speeches, Deutsch, Bulifant and Dussault fondly remembered their friends, host Gene Rayburn and fellow panelist Charles Nelson Reilly.
+In 2009, Deutsch, along with fellow Match Game irregular (non-permanent) panelists Joyce Bulifant and Nancy Dussault, attended the Game Show Network's Game Show Awards to accept the "Favorite Classic Game Show" award on behalf of Match Game.
+During their acceptance speeches, Deutsch, Bulifant and Dussault fondly remembered host Gene Rayburn and permanent panelist Charles Nelson Reilly, both of whom had died.

 Voice acting

 During the early years of the show The Electric Company, Deutsch did voice-over work for some of the vignette cartoons with actor and show writer Paul Dooley.

 In the 1980s and 1990s, Deutsch did regular voice work for Hanna Barbera in both The Smurfs and Capitol Critters cartoon series.
 She provided the voice for Mrs. Dave, the mother of Dr. Dave, on the popular Nickelodeon cartoon As Told by Ginger.
 She also had occasional voice roles in other popular cartoon series, such as Darkwing Duck.

-Her later work included movie voice-overs for Tarzan, The Emperor's New Groove, Monsters, Inc. and Happily N'Ever After.
+Her later work included movie voice-overs for Tarzan; The Emperor's New Groove; Monsters, Inc. and Happily N'Ever After.

 Commercials

 Over the course of her career, Deutsch appeared in hundreds of local and national commercials, including classic spots for Folgers coffee and Charmin bathroom tissue.
-She also did commercials for M&M Meat Shops, a Canadian food retailer.
+She also appeared in commercials for M&M Meat Shops, a Canadian food retailer.

-Movies

-She made a cameo appearance in the 1983 movie Mr. Mom, playing The Deli Girl.

 Personal life

 During her improv years, Deutsch met her future husband, comedy screenwriter and playwright Donald Ross.
-They married in 1968 and had three children: Max Ross, Lee Sachnoff and Alexis Hill.
+They married in 1968 and had three children: sons Max Ross and Lee Sachnoff, and daughter Alexis (Ross) Hill.
 Both Deutsch and Ross appeared the same week as guests on Match Game '74.

-Deutsch died of cancer on July 26, 2017, at age 73, at home in Los Angeles.
-Her husband also had cancer, and died on June 1, 2018.
+Deutsch died of cancer on July 26, 2017, at age 73, at her home in Los Angeles.
+Her widower, Donald Ross (June 18, 1942 – June 1, 2018), also died of cancer.